Limits of Hodge structures via holonomic D-modules: Preliminaries

 \end{thm}

-The proof is simple and is left to the reader.
-Later when we construct the limiting mixed Hodge structure, the polarized bigraded Hodge-Lefschetz structure naturally comes up from the first page of weight spectral sequence associated to a mixed Hodge complex.
+The proof is similar to that of Theorem~\ref{thm:defredu} and is left to the readers.
+Later when we construct the limiting mixed Hodge structure, the polarized bigraded Hodge-Lefschetz structure naturally comes up from the first page of the weight spectral sequence associated to a mixed Hodge complex.
 Modeled on the properties of the differential of spectral sequence we give the following definition: